HSBC - How Simple Became Complicated, and costly

 "More could be done (to speed up change), but I think a lot has been done.
 HSBC was probably more at the incompetent rather than immoral end of the spectrum," said one of the bank's biggest 25 investors, who asked not to be named.

 "It's like changing the civil service, changing HSBC.
-It's such a large organization.
+It's such a large organisation.
 I think there will be large parts of the group which are quite resistant," he said.

 "I think a private client can be reasonably confident that the HSBC dividend is sustainable, that they have good management in place and that the bank is not unduly exposed to high-risk areas," said Algernon Percy, head of private clients and manager of the JO Hambro Investment Management Portfolio Fund and an HSBC shareholder.